Private Federated Learning Without a Trusted Server: Optimal Algorithms for Convex Losses: Thorough Discussion of Related Work

-Despite this progress, prior to our present work, far less was known about the convergence rate and excess risk potential of LDP FL algorithms.
-The only exceptions are in the two extreme corner cases of $N=1$ and $n=1$.
-When $N = 1$, LDP and CDP are essentially equivalent; tight ERM \cite{bst14} and i.i.d.
-SCO \cite{bft19, fkt20} bounds are known for this case.
-In addition, for the special case of pure LDP i.i.d.
-SCO when $n = 1$ and $M_r = N$ is fixed, \cite{duchi13} establishes the minimax optimal rate for the class of sequentially interactive algorithms and non-strongly convex loss functions.
-To the best of our knowledge, all previous works examining the general LDP FL problem with arbitrary $n, M, N \geq 1$ either focus on ERM and/or do not provide excess risk bounds that scale with both $M$ and $n.$ Furthermore, none provide communication/gradient complexity guarantees or lower bounds.
-In addition, none provide upper bounds for random $M_r$.
+Despite this progress, prior to our present work, very little was known about the excess risk potential of ISRL-DP FL algorithms, except in the two extreme corner cases of $N=1$ and $n=1$.
+When $N = 1$, ISRL-DP and CDP are essentially equivalent; tight ERM \citep{bst14} and i.i.d.
+SCO \citep{bft19, fkt20} bounds are known for this case.
+In addition, for LDP i.i.d.
+SCO when $n = 1$ and $M_r = N$,~\citep{duchi13} establishes the minimax optimal rate for the class of sequentially interactive algorithms and non-strongly convex loss functions.
+To the best of our knowledge, all previous works examining the general ISRL-DP FL problem with arbitrary $n, M, N \geq 1$ either focus on ERM and/or do not provide excess risk bounds that scale with both $M$ and $n$, making the upper bounds provided in the present work significantly tighter.
+Furthermore, none of the existing works on ISRL-DP FL provide lower bounds or upper bounds for the case of random $M_r$.
 We discuss each of these works in turn below:

-\cite{truex20} gives an LDP FL algorithm, but no risk bounds are provided in their work.
+\citet{truex20} gives a ISRL-DP FL algorithm, but no risk bounds are provided in their work.